Boeing B-17 Flying Fortress: Bomber defense

 Before the advent of long-range fighter escorts, B-17s had only their .50 caliber M2 Browning machine guns to rely on for defense during the bombing runs over Europe.
 As the war intensified, Boeing used feedback from aircrews to improve each new variant with increased armament and armor.
 Defensive armament increased from four 0.50 in machine guns and one 0.30 in nose machine gun in the B-17C, to thirteen 0.50 in machine guns in the B-17G.
 But because the bombers could not maneuver when attacked by fighters and needed to be flown straight and level during their final bomb run, individual aircraft struggled to fend off a direct attack.

 A 1943 survey by the USAAF found that over half the bombers shot down by the Germans had left the protection of the main formation.
 To address this problem, the United States developed the bomb-group formation, which evolved into the staggered combat box formation in which all the B-17s could safely cover any others in their formation with their machine guns.
 This made a formation of bombers a dangerous target to engage by enemy fighters.
-In order to more quickly form these formations, assembly ships, planes with distinctive paint schemes, were utilized to guide bombers into formation, saving assembly time.
+In order to more quickly form these formations, assembly ships, planes with distinctive paint schemes, were used to guide bombers into formation, saving assembly time.
 Luftwaffe fighter pilots likened attacking a B-17 combat box formation to encountering a fliegendes Stachelschwein, "flying porcupine", with dozens of machine guns in a combat box aimed at them from almost every direction.
 However, the use of this rigid formation meant that individual aircraft could not engage in evasive maneuvers: they had to fly constantly in a straight line, which made them vulnerable to German flak.
 Moreover, German fighter aircraft later developed the tactic of high-speed strafing passes rather than engaging with individual aircraft to inflict damage with minimum risk.